MicrosoftDocs/memdocs/memdocs/intune/user-help/turn-off-microsoft-usage-data-collection-ios.md

 ms.collection:
 ---

-# Turn off Microsoft data collection on iOS device
+# Turn off Company Portal for iOS usage data

 This article describes how to prevent Microsoft from collecting data about your Intune Company Portal usage.
+To do this, you need to adjust your usage data settings in the iOS settings app.

+## About Microsoft data collection

+When usage data for Company Portal is turned on, all in-app performance and usage data is shared annonymously with Microsoft.
+This type of data helps Microsoft improve the reliability and performance of their products.
+Your organization doesn't have control over the collection of this data and they also can't change your usage data preferences.

-To turn off data collection in Company Portal:
+# How to turn off data collection

 1. Open the **Settings** app.
 2. Tap **Company Portal**.
 3. Switch the **Usage Data** toggle off.

-## Allowing Microsoft data collection

-When the checkbox for this setting is selected, your in-app performance and usage data is automatically anonymized and shared with Microsoft.
-This type of data helps us improve the reliability and performance of Microsoft products.
-Your organization doesn't have control over the collection of this data and cannot change your preferences.

 ## Next steps